 Result

-If we load everything on the ESP8266, and access the served web page, we will see our simple (and yes, ugly again) interface to test that we connect correctly with the REST API.
+If we load everything onto the ESP8266 and access the served web page, we will see our simple (and yes, ugly again) interface to test that we connect correctly with the REST API.

-If we click on the different buttons, we can check how, indeed, the backend in the ES8266 correctly receives the requests and shows the appropriate data in the command console.
+If we click on the different buttons, we can check that, indeed, the backend on the ESP8266 correctly receives the requests and displays the appropriate data in the command console.

-As we can see, it is very easy to integrate AXIOS in the ESP8266.
-This small library will simplify our work in our projects, especially when working with REST APIs, making our code simpler and more maintainable.
+As we can see, integrating AXIOS into the ESP8266 is very simple.
+This small library will greatly simplify our work in our projects, especially when working with REST APIs, making our code simpler and more maintainable.

-Of course, it is only an example to illustrate the communication.
-In a real project, it would be necessary to define the REST API, complete the entire web interface, and perform the actions we want in the backend.
-But the example contains all the necessary code to make CRUD requests (get/post/update/delete) both in the backend and in the frontend.
+Of course, it’s just an example to illustrate communication.
+In a real project, you would need to define the REST API, make the complete web interface, and perform the actions we want in the backend.
+But the example contains all the necessary code to perform CRUD requests (get/post/update/delete) in both backend and frontend.

-In the next two posts, we will continue to improve this example, especially the web interface part, adding the integration of the REST API and AXIOS to our solutions along with VueJS and Vuetify.
+In the next two posts, we will continue improving this example, especially the web interface part, adding the integration of the REST API and AXIOS to our solutions along with VueJS and Vuetify.
 See you soon!

 All the code from this post is available for download on Github.